 5.1 All SARFL National League players must correctly fill out and sign a SARFL National League Membership Form.

-5.2 Membership forms may be handed to the field umpire on the day of their first game for submission to the Committee along with the match documents.
+5.2 Membership forms may be handed to the pitch manager on the day of their first game for submission to the Committee along with the match documents.

 5.3 A person must be at least 16 years old to play in an open-age SARFL National League match.